Health Quiz

 Summary

-• Oestrogen has three different forms: estradiol (the strongest), estrone and estriol.
-They are essential for the reproductive process and help regulate functions in other parts of the body, including the brain and central nervous system, bones, liver and urinary tract.
-The ovaries produce the majority of the estrogens in the body, but they can also be formed by other tissues, such as skin, muscle and body fat.
+3. Oestrogen has three different forms: estradiol (the strongest), estrone and estriol.
+They are essential for the reproductive process and help regulate functions in other parts of the body, including the brain and central nervous system, as well as bones, liver and urinary tract.
+The ovaries produce the majority of the oestrogens in the body, but they can also be formed by other tissues, such as skin, muscle and body fat.

-• There are two stages of perimenopause.
-The early stage is marked by the changes in menstrual flow and the length of cycles.
-The late stage is the transition to menopause which will be when women begin to miss their periods until they finally stop.
+4. There are two stages of perimenopause.
+The early stage is marked by the changes in menstrual flow and the length of cycles, while the late stage is the transition to menopause.

 Introduction